Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Abstract

 \section{Abstract}

-A characterization of the Anderson phase transition has been introduced, based on the response of the system to the boundary conditions.
-We change the boundary conditions from periodic to anti-periodic and look for its effect on the eigenstate of the system.
-To characterize the effect we use overlap of the states.
-In particular, we numerically calculate the overlap between ground-state of the system with periodic and that with anti-periodic boundary conditions in one-dimensional models with delocalized-localized phase transitions.
-We observe that the overlap is close to $1$ in the localized phase and it gets tangibly smaller in the delocalized phase.
-In addition, to characterize the entire spectrum of the models with mobility edges, we calculate also the overlaps between single-particle eigenstate with periodic and anti-periodic boundary conditions, by which we are able to locate the mobility edges.
+{A new characterization of the Anderson phase transition, based on the response of the system to the boundary conditions is introduced.
+We change the boundary conditions from periodic to antiperiodic and look for its effects on the eigenstate of the system.
+To characterize these effects, we use the overlap of the states.
+In particular, we numerically calculate the overlap between the ground-state of the system with periodic and antiperiodic boundary conditions in one-dimensional models with delocalized-localized phase transitions.
+We observe that the overlap is close to one in the localized phase, and it gets appreciably smaller in the delocalized phase.
+In addition, in models with mobility edges, we calculate the overlaps between single-particle eigenstate with periodic and antiperiodic boundary conditions to characterize the entire spectrum.
+By this single-particle overlap, we can locate the mobility edges between delocalized and localized states. }